ArcBees/dev-site/site/src/main/markdown/gwtp_v2/core/slots/index.md

 ## RevealType
-The RevealType define which event will be fired in the default `Presenter.revealInParent()`. `RevealType.Root` will fire a `RevealRootContentEvent`. `RevealType.RootLayout` will fire a `RevealRootLayoutContentEvent`. `RevealType.RootPopup` will fire a `RevealRootPopupContentEvent`.
+The RevealType define which event will be fired in the default `Presenter.revealInParent()`.

+### Root
+`RevealType.Root` will fire a `RevealRootContentEvent`.
+This event is fired by a Presenter that desires to reveal itself at the root of the application.
+This type of content is usually meant to use the browser like a regular webpage, adding a vertical scrollbar as the content overflow.

+### RootLayout
+`RevealType.RootLayout` will fire a `RevealRootLayoutContentEvent`.
+Again, this event will be fired by a Presenter that will be revealed at the application's root.
+However, this type of content is constrained to lie within the browser window, and to resize with it.
+You will be responsible for adding your own scrollbars as content overflow, usually via `com.google.gwt.user.client.ui.ScrollPanel`.

+### RootPopup
+`RevealType.RootPopup` will fire a `RevealRootPopupContentEvent`.
+This event is fired when a PresenterWidget wants to reveal itself as a popup at the root of the application.
+Use this type of event to reveal popup content that should get added at the root of the presenter hierarchy.